 The MergeSrf command combines two surfaces into one surface at untrimmed edges.

+Select two surfaces.
 Both surfaces must be untrimmed and share an edge.

 The resulting surface will be smooth.
 This makes the surface behave better for control point editing, but may alter the shape of both surfaces.